sunfounder/newton-lab-kit/docs/source/pyproject/py_passager_counter.rst

    * ``machine.Pin``: For controlling GPIO pins.
    * ``utime``: For timing functions.
-   * Define SDI, SRCLK, and RCLK pins for controlling the shift registers.
+   * Define SDI, SRCLK, and RCLK pins for controlling the shift register.
    * Define ``pir_sensor`` on GP16 as an input pin for the PIR sensor.

 #.
 Segment Codes: